Time Is Of The Essence

 Candidates expect multiple interviews… sort of

-Very few candidates are surprised by multiple interview steps.
+Very few candidates are surprised by multiple interview steps in the technical hiring process.
 Involving HR, the team, the supervisor, or the manager to help with the process is typically a non-issue.
 However, once you get beyond a 3-step process, interviewees start to care.

 The number of steps to the process is not typically what candidates begin to question.
 It more has to do with the length of time the process takes.
 On average, regardless of steps, once the interview process goes beyond 3 weeks, you are either losing the candidate’s interest, or you are going to lose the candidate altogether to an organization that does a better job streamlining their interview process and therefore makes an offer to their top candidate quicker.